AppGyver/steroids-js/README.md

 ### Automated

-There is a jasmine test project in specsApp/ that has steroids.js symlinked from dist/
+There is a Jasmine test project in specsApp/ that has steroids.js symlinked from dist/

 ### Explorative